lsst-sims/sims_featureScheduler_runs1.4/README.md

 We set the camera rotator to +/- 45 degrees so diffraction spikes lie along rows and columns of the CCDs

+## third_obs

+We take some time at the end of the night to attempt to observe a third observations of regions that have already been observed twice.

 ## twilight_filters

 We test limiting the number of filters available in/near twilight